MaksimRudnev/AlignmentMplusAutomation/README.md

-  model,                           # Formula in Mplus format group,                           # Grouping variable dat,                             # Data object sim.samples = c(100, 500, 1000), # Group sample sizes for simulation,
+  model,                           # Formula in Mplus format group,                           # Grouping variable dat,                             # Data object categorical = NULL,              # Vector of indicators that are binary or ordinal sim.samples = c(100, 500, 1000), # Group sample sizes for simulation,
                                    #  the length of this vector also determines
                                    #  a number of simulation studies.